pantrypoints/sp/content/en/research/countries/china/xi/chapter-04b.md

 real master, capital logic is the leading logic of society, power is subject to capital, subject to capital, and also serves capital, which determines that bourgeois political parties can only represent the interests of capital.
-In socialist China, the people are the real masters, representing the interests of the people is where the highest interests of the Communist Party of China lie, and always standing on the side of the people is the lofty mission of the Communist Party of China.
+In socialist China, the people are the real masters, representing the interests of the people is where the highest interests of the CCP lie, and always standing on the side of the people is the lofty mission of the CCP.
 Chinese Communists must consciously stand on the side of the overwhelming majority of the people, consciously stand on the people's standpoint to think about problems, make decisions, do business, and be faithful representatives of the people's interests.
 Without this, there is a fundamental departure from